LondonGophers/admin/sponsorship/README.md

 ## 💵 Sponsorship

-As a meetup, we rely on our sponsors to help make our evenings even better.
-We know everyone at meetups loves some food and refreshments!

-### Sponsorship Opportunities

-As sponsorship goes we normally look for help in supporting the meetup and community in a few different ways:
+London Gophers is a volunteer-run organisation that seeks to remain as friendly and welcoming as possible to everyone.
+Therefore membership of London Gophers is 100% free and we do not charge for attending events.
+Not only that, but we provide food and drink at all of our events!
+We therefore rely on sponsorship to cover our costs.

+### Where do we incur costs?
-* Hosting - We are looking for London based venues that will hold 200+ people that we can host the meetup at.
-This would most likely be the middle Wednesday of the month from around 6:30 till 9pm.
+* Venues - we need London based venues that can hold 200+ people.
+Our meetups are typically around the middle of the month on a Wednesday and run from 18:30-21:00.

-* Food & Refreshments - We normally spend around £900 on catering every month so that everyone can have some food and drinks while  socialising during the breaks.
-Pizza always goes down a treat but we are open to trying new food for the event.
-We always provide a mix of alcoholic and soft drinks and vegetarian options to suit our diverse community.
+* Food - we normally spend between £300 - £400 on food every month so that everyone can enjoy the evening on a full, rather than empty, stomach!
+We try to cater for all different diets/allergies.
+Various flavours/forms of pizza always go down a treat but we are always open to trying different ideas!

-**We are looking for recurring sponsors who will contribute £200 every month.**

-This will allow us to secure the group's ability to host everyone on a monthly basis.
-It will also allow us to keep improving the experience we provide by investing in recording equipment, inviting well-known speakers or sponsoring diversity tickets to conferences for our attendees with any surplus left.

-We also graciously accept one-off sponsorship offers towards the cost of food & refreshments.
+* Drinks - as with food we spend £300 - £400 to provide drinks and refreshments for everyone on the evening.
+We try to offer a wide range of drinks to cover all preferences!

+* AV/equipment - every London Gophers meetup is streamed live on [our YouTube channel](https://www.youtube.com/c/LondonGophers).
+Until now, the organisers have used their own personal equipment, but clearly this is not sustainable/appropriate.

+* Speaker costs - sometimes we have visiting speakers and where possible we look to help them with reasonable costs, like train tickets.
+Clearly where possible we look to minimise costs in this area by inviting speakers at a time that coincides with a pre-existing trip to London, but this is not always possible.

+* Admin - we use [meetup.com](https://www.meetup.com/) to schedule our events which costs us about £80 a year in subscription fees.
+Otherwise we use free tools and services whenever possible to help with the day to day organisation of the meetup.

+Because we are a non-profit organisation, we will typically put any surplus funds towards conference scholarship funds such as https://www.gophercon.co.uk/scholarships/.

+As mentioned above, the organising committee of London Gophers are volunteers.
+We are always on the lookout for people keen to join our team!

+### Sponsorship Options
+We have three categories of sponsorship:

+* Recurring sponsors.
+Contribute £200 every month and get listed on our website, listed in our main slide deck for each meetup and get thanked and mentioned throughout the meetup. **We are actively looking for recurring sponsors.**
+* Venue sponsors who will host us a few times a year. **We are not looking for venue sponsors at this time.**
+* Ad-hoc sponsorship.
+Be it covering food, drinks or venue for the odd meetup, or a donation to cover a specific cost.

-Both recurring and one-off sponsors will be featured prominently during the meetup.
+Both recurring and one-off sponsors will be featured prominently during the meetup they sponsor.
 We will also advertise our recurring sponsors outside of the event nights and tweet once a month about their job openings.

 ### Why Sponsor?